cryotools/GLOF-modeling/Workflow.md

 For **existing lakes**, the lake bottom must be estimated—commonly using empirical relationships between lake area and volume, as outlined, for example, in [Cook and Quincey (2015)](https://doi.org/10.5194/esurfd-3-909-2015).

+Finally, a raster file (`lake.tif`) needs to be created from the lake basin morphology.

 ---

 ## Part 2 – Moraine Breach Definition